 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules directly enable other activities to make a substantial contribution to an environmental objective.

-activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+For nuclear energy, the criteria include comprehensive safety and waste management rules directly enable other activities to make a contribution to an environmental activities are activities for which low-carbon alternatives are not among others have yet available and greenhouse gas emission levels corresponding to the best performance.